-Columbia did return to the NCAA Tournament, however, earning an at-large bid.
-It was the second time in school history that the Lions earned an at-large bid to the NCAA Tournament.
+Columbia returned to the NCAA Tournament, earning an at-large bid for the second time in school history.

-In 2012, Columbia's Lin lit the Ivy League on fire and earned Ivy League Rookie of the Year honors.
-Lin was Columbia's third Rookie of the Year in six seasons, following in the footsteps of teammate Haig Schneiderman, also a first team All-Ivy honoree in 2012.
+Lin lit the Ivy League on fire, earning Ivy League Rookie of the Year honors as Columbia's third Rookie of the Year in six seasons, following in the footsteps of teammate Haig Schneiderman, also a first team All-Ivy honoree in 2012.

 The 2010 season saw Columbia go a near perfect 6-1 in the Ivy League, and 16-4 overall, earning an NCAA tournament berth for the third time in four years.
 It was the eighth time Goswami has taken the Lion men’s tennis team to a league title — both the Eastern Intercollegiate Tennis Association (EITA) and its successor, the Ivy League.

-2009 was a season of similar success for the Lions, as they went 6-1 in the Ivy League, and 16-5 overall, earning a trip to the NCAA tournament.
+The 2009 season brought similar success for the Lions, as they went 6-1 in the Ivy League, and 16-5 overall, earning a trip to the NCAA tournament.
 Schneiderman was a unanimous choice for 2009 Ivy League Rookie of the Year that season; it was the second time a player has been given such an honor in recent years, as Wong earned the honor in 2007.

 Four other Lions were given All-Ivy honors as the reigning league champions in 2009.
 Earning distinction in singles were Bogdan Borta ‘09CC (first team), Wong (second team) and Nichifor (second team).
 Nichifor and Borta teamed up to earn first-team honors in doubles, while Wong and Schneiderman were selected as a second team All-Ivy doubles pair.

-Goswami’s teams have been particularly successful in the last decade.
-The Lions have won over 80 percent of their dual matches over the past five years, and just under 80 percent of their Ivy League matches.
-Goswami has had 12 players go from Columbia to the professional tour, including Jeff Chiang, the 1990 Collegiate Senior Player of the Year, Phil Williamson, the 1987 EITA Player of the Year, and Rob Kresberg, who went on to become the women’s tennis coach at Columbia.
-He also has seen 31 of his student-athletes named first team All-Ivy League in singles during his tenure.
+Goswami has had 14 players go from Columbia to the professional tour, including Jeff Chiang, the 1990 Collegiate Senior Player of the Year, Phil Williamson, the 1987 EITA Player of the Year, and Rob Kresberg, who went on to become the women’s tennis coach at Columbia.
+He also has seen 39 of his student-athletes named first team All-Ivy League in singles during his tenure.